 Music - Performance - Grangegorman

-Based at TU Dublin Conservatoire, which has a long tradition in the provision of performing arts education, the course aims to facilitate the artistic, intellectual and creative development of students by providing an integrated and structured programme with performance experience in a wide range of solo and ensemble contexts, underpinned by complementary academic, research and professional studies.
+The Master of Music in Performance is designed to prepare graduates for a professional performance career.
+Based at the TU Dublin Conservatoire, which has a long tradition in the provision of performing and creative arts education, the programme aims to facilitate the artistic, intellectual and creative development of each student by providing an integrated and structured programme with practical experience in a wide range or performance contexts, underpinned by complementary research and professional studies.

-Refine and develop individual performance artistry as an instrumentalist/singer/accompanist/chamber musician in a wide range of solo and ensemble contexts.
+• Refine and develop individual artistry in a wide range of professionally relevant contexts

-Develop creative skills and professional attitudes to enable engagement and collaboration in the music-making process to meet the demands of the performing profession at the highest levels.
+• Develop creative skills and professional attributes to enable engagement and collaboration in the music profession at the highest levels

-Provide a programme of study tailored to the needs of the individual student, with supporting specialist modules of professional relevance and career preparation.
+• Integrate professional level studies in performance with the development of advanced skills in analysis, research, critical reflection and communication; and provide a programme of study tailored to the needs of the individual student with supporting specialist modules of professional relevance.

 Subjects taught